HasanurHasu/course-roster-assignment/README.md

 ## How I managed the state in the assignment project.

-I use total 5 useState hooks.
+I used total 5 useState hooks.
 Details are given below.
 1. For hold courses detail from JSON file.
 2. (Selected Course) This useState is used to hold single data from the courses array.
 3. This useState hooks for hold Total Remaining Credit.